uea-teaching/computer-vision-2022/lectures/image-classification.md

 ::: notes
-In the paper they describe the window as containing a grid of cells. so in practice, we decide a cell size, the build windows of cell blocks.
+In the paper they describe the window as containing a grid of cells. so in practice, we decide a cell size, then build windows of cell blocks.
 :::

 ## Histograms of Oriented Gradients {data-auto-animate="true"}